-The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fourth round of funding.
+The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

 Analysis for Innovators (A4I) is a very different type of programme from Innovate UK’s usual grant funding competitions.
 It is focused on helping individual companies solve tricky and, perhaps, long running technical problems affecting existing processes, products or services.